Steps to Encourage Willing and Enthusiastic Participants

 Clinicians will be expected to submit clinical data to an independent third party for scoring.
 With this data, a quality “scorecard” will be created.
 This is a performance assessment tool that provides continuous quality feedback to providers and serves as a measurement tool upon which any potential rewards or bonus opportunities will be contingent.

 The scorecards will measure provider performance through a mix of quality care metrics, such as meeting clinical guidelines, achieving positive patient outcomes, avoiding complications and improving patient satisfaction.
-See a sample scorecard.
 This model puts accountability for care where it belongs—in the hands of providers.
 And they are only held accountable for variables they can control.
 As previously discussed, providers will continue to get paid under their current negotiated fee schedules, with a substantial PAC allowance included in each budget.

 If complications occur, this allowance is used to offset costs of corrective treatment.
 If providers manage patients well and minimize PACs, they keep that allowance as a bonus.
 As a result, those who create the most value will earn the highest compensation under PROMETHEUS.
 Most physicians today—particularly specialists—are facing reduced fee schedules.
 PROMETHEUS can relieve this pressure by tying bonus opportunities to PAC reductions and compensating physicians for the quality of care they collectively deliver, not the number of tests or procedures they perform.
 For these reasons, providers may also want to drill down into the details behind PACs and examine the top drivers of PACs within their patient populations.